petzi53/weblog-notes/content/tutorial/2017-09-04-blogdown-tutorial.md

 ---
-title: "Blogdown tutorial (Part 1)"
+title: Blogdown tutorial (Part 1)
-author: "Peter Baumgartner"
+author: Peter Baumgartner
 date: '2017-09-04'
+categories:
+  - how-to
+  - installation
+tags:
+  - blogdown
 slug: blogdown-tutorial-part-1
-tags: [r, rstudio, blogdown, hugo, git, github, academic-theme]
-categories: [tutorial, blog engines, static sites, how-to]
 description: Part 1 of this tutorial explains how to install a Hugo theme on top of R, RStudio and blogdown.
 For this demonstration I will use the new (preview) version of RStudio as it facilitates the installation of Hugo and a theme.
 ---

 #### From R and RStduio with blogdown to Git and Github